Shuaiwen-Cui/MyBookList/README.md

 # MyBookList
 I am currently a PhD student at Nanyang Technological University, focusing on Edge Intelligence solutions for Smart Wireless Sensor Network (WSSN).
-Here are some books I am reading for my research. (to be updated) -- Shuaiwen CUi
+Here are some books I am reading for my research and personal skillsets development. (to be updated) -- Shuaiwen CUi

 [m/n] stands for reading progress; each book name is attached with a link, some are free for access with a free mark.

-for my beloved ziheng

 # Mathematics
 ## Analysis